really-simple-decentralized-syndication/.github/profile/README.md

 📧 I am looking for active contributors - if you want to join this project please email did@tautvilas.lt

+🧠 Read more about philoshophy of DID [in this blog post](https://tautvilas.medium.com/it-is-time-to-create-a-decentralized-public-social-network-128b6c11fd24)

 ## Architecture

 DID consists of three integral repositories: